sogeuni/sogeuni.github.io/content/abs/commands/miscellaneous-commands.md

 **mkfifo**

 This obscure command creates a _named pipe_, a temporary _first-in-first-out buffer_ for transferring data between processes. [^4] Typically, one process writes to the FIFO, and the other reads from it.
-See [[contributed-scripts#^FIFO|Example A-14]].
+See [[Example A-14|Example A-14]].

 ```bash
 #!/bin/bash